For most of us, we have forgotten what we did 4 years ago.

 Pre-existing conditions are excluded from your standard travel insurance.

-Eileen Cheong, the daughter of the family sought donations online so as to bring back Papa.
+Eileen Cheong, the daughter of the family sought donations online so as to bring Papa back to Singapore.

-She was able to raise sufficient fund to bring Papa Cheong back.
+She was able to raise sufficient funds to bring Papa Cheong back.

 Papa Cheong managed to survive the flight back but passed on shortly upon arrival.